 - Performance against risk management performance indicators where these are used.

-These three reports will ensure that the recovery process from the pandemic is well thought out and there are measures in place to control risks (even emerging ones) and that you have a system prepared for revival.
+These three reports will ensure that the recovery process from the pandemic is well thought out and there are measures in place to control risks (even emerging ones) and that you have a system prepared for thriving.

 If your organisation is looking to improve its enterprise risk management, software like RiskWare can provide the structure and support you need.
 Our team always has time for a conversation.
 Don't hesitate to get in touch!